pb111/Machine-Learning-with-Python/README.md

       - ### Supervised Learning : Classification Projects

           * [Logistic Regression Project](https://github.com/pb111/Logistic-Regression-in-Python-Project): In this project, I implement Logistic Regression with Python.
-I build a classifier to predict whether or not it will rain tomorrow in Australia by training a binary classification model using Logistic Regression.
+I build a binary classifier to predict whether or not it will rain tomorrow in Australia by training a binary classification model using Logistic Regression.
 I have used the **Rain in Australia** data set downloaded from the Kaggle website for this project.

           * [Support Vector Machines Project](https://github.com/pb111/Support-Vector-Machines-Project/blob/master/README.md)